Pretty Cure

-The Pretty Cure series (プリキュアシリーズ, Purikyua Shirīzu) is a Japanese magical girl anime franchise created by Izumi Todo and Bandai and produced by Asahi Broadcasting Corporation, Asatsu-DK, Toei Animation and Bandai.
+The Pretty Cure series (プリキュアシリーズ, Purikyua Shirīzu) is a Japanese magical girl anime franchise created by Izumi Todo and produced by ABC Television, ABC Animation, ADK Emotions and Toei Animation.
 Each series revolves around a group of magical girls known as Pretty Cures who battle against evil forces.
-Starting in February 2004 with Futari wa Pretty Cure, the franchise has seen many anime series, spanning over 850 episodes to date, as well as spawning movies, manga, toys, and video games.
-Its most recent iteration, Soaring Sky!
-Pretty Cure, began airing in February 2023 as part of TV Asahi's Sunday morning children's television block.
+Starting in February 2004 with Futari wa Pretty Cure, the franchise has seen many anime series, spanning over 1000 episodes to date, as well as spawning movies, manga, toys, and video games.
+Its most recent iteration, You and Idol Pretty Cure, began airing in February 2025 as part of TV Asahi's Sunday morning children's television block.
 As of December 2022, three series have received English adaptations.

 Overview

 Each series focuses on a group of teenage girls who are granted special items that allow them to transform into legendary warriors known as the Pretty Cure.
 With the assistance of creatures known as fairies, the Pretty Cure use their magical powers and enhanced strength to fight against evil forces who create monsters to bring misery to the Earth.
 As the series progresses and stronger enemies appear, the Cures gain new magical items, new abilities, and sometimes new allies to help them in their fight against evil.